A heart transplant is one of modern medicine’s most amazing procedures. But to get this life-saving surgery, you must first qualify for it.

 - Are up to age 74 (other centers only accept patients up to age 70)

 - Have abstained from alcohol, smoking and marijuana for a time period based on level of dependence

 - Have a history of Mantle radiation

 - Have had cancer in the last 5 years

 - Are Jehovah Witness/have objections to receiving blood transfusions

 - Have a history of multiple sternotomies

 These new criteria have not affected our survival rates at all.
-In fact, according to the January 2020 Scientific Registry of Transplant Recipients report, Temple's 1-year survival rate is 94.0% compared to the national expected rate of 91.6%.
+According to the July 2021 Scientific Registry of Transplant Recipients report, Temple's 1-year survival rate is 85.0%.

 Excellence in Evaluating Donor Hearts

 In addition to expanding our transplant criteria, we evaluate donor hearts differently than other heart transplant centers.
 We look very closely at all donor hearts offered to us and are willing to take higher-risk organs because we know that we have the experience to make them work.